storyteller/Storyteller/readme.markdown

 * /lib-tests - Mocha tests against the lib code

 Working on the .Net Code
 ===============================
 The source code is in the /src folder.
 For the moment, we're using Visual Studio.Net and the solution file is at src/Storyteller.sln.
 As DNX matures we will probably move to eliminate the .sln and .csproj files in the code repository.
-You will need to build the Javascript code (`npm run build-client` from the command line) before opening the C# code to build a couple files that are included within the compiled .Net assemblies as embedded resources.
+You will need to run the command line build at least once before opening the C# code in Visual Studio.

 From the command line, we're using [gulp](http://gulpjs.com) to build and test the .Net code.
 The relevant commands are:

-* `gulp` - restore nuget packages, build, and test
+* `npm run build-server`- restore nuget packages, build, and test
-* `gulp build`
+* `paket install` - restores nuget packages
-* `gulp test`
+* `gulp` - compiles and runs the .Net tests

 The .Net code uses [Paket](http://fsprojects.github.io/Paket/) for Nuget dependency management and [Fixie](http://fixie.github.io) for unit testing.
 At this time we're emulating NUnit behavior, but this is expected to change to Fixie idioms at a later time.